Security

 # Review the Backup Processors

-Running backup processes on a regular basis is very important in a secure Modyo deployment.
-For Cloud and Enterprise Cloud, this is done automatically.
-In the case of Enterprise On Premise, it is the customer's operation team that is responsible for this activity.
+In the case of Cloud and Enterprise Cloud, this is done automatically.
+For Enterprise On Premise, each customer's operations team is responsible for carrying out this activity.

 Modyo backups cover both the database and file shared directories, where static content is stored.